-Our tour guide was an absolute gem.
-Along with being informative and enthusiastic, she was extremely comical and really added to the experience of not just the castle, but being in Scotland in general.
+The Edinburgh Castle tour guide was an absolute gem.
+Along with being informative and enthusiastic, she was funny and really added to the experience of being in Scotland.
 She loved bringing up how “frugal” Scots are and how some visitors ask if the land across the bay is Norway or other random countries… nope, still Edinburgh.
 When she pointed out the cemetery for regimental mascots and soldiers dogs, she told us when visiting as a child this was her favorite part of the castle.
-Living in Ireland we know the Irish are great story tellers, and we discovered that the Scots are also great in the regard.
+Living in Ireland we know the Irish are great story tellers, and we discovered that the Scots are also great in that arena too.

 - 9:30am – 6pm